 This guide includes information on finding books in the library, journals relevant to the subject area and other resources such as new acquisitions, journals, key websites and databases.

 The University provides access to many online databases containing journal articles, and other information in a wide range of subject areas.

 Make sure you login via MyUniHub.

-Use Summon to find articles, books, reports, DVDs, CDs and more.
+Use Library Search to find articles, books, reports, DVDs, CDs and more.
 Highly recommended for 1st year students.

 Use Cite them right for Harvard referencing.
 Here is a link to a 'sample text and reference list using the Harvard style'.

 Use the databases to also find articles.
 Highly recommended for 2nd, 3rd, postgraduate students, and researchers.

 If Middlesex does not have an item; do an Inter-library Loan for £3 per item.
 Recommended for 3rd years, postgraduates, and researchers.
 Request Form